 B.S., University of Colorado; M.S., University of Colorado; Ph.D., University of Vermont; Post-Doctoral Fellowship, University of Vermont

-My primary interest is investigating the effects of aging and exercise in human skeletal muscle at the whole body, tissue, single fiber and molecular levels.
-The goal is to understand how alterations at the molecular and single fiber levels affect whole muscle contraction in order to find potential countermeasures to prevent the age-related loss of muscle performance.
+My primary interest is investigating the effects of aging and exercise on human skeletal muscle in males and females at the whole body, tissue, single fiber and molecular levels.
+The goal is to understand how alterations at the molecular and single fiber levels affect whole muscle contraction in order to find potential sex-specific countermeasures to prevent the age-related loss of muscle performance.
 The laboratory combines the use of advanced engineering methods to measure muscle function at the molecular and single fiber levels with imaging techniques to examine muscle structure from the myofibril to the tissue level, biochemical techniques to quantify proteins as well as techniques to analyze the whole body skeletal muscle contractile performance.

 Callahan DM, Bedrin NG, Subramanian M, Berking J, Ades PA, Toth MJ, Miller MS. Age-related structural alterations in human skeletal muscle fibers and mitochondria are sex-specific: Relationship to single-fiber function.
-Journal of Applied Physiology, 116(12), 1582-1592, 2014.
+Journal of Applied Physiology 116(12), 1582-1592, 2014.
+PMCID: PMC4064376

 Miller MS, Bedrin NG, Callahan DM, Previs MJ, Jennings II ME, Ades PA, Maughan DW, Palmer BM, Toth MJ.
 Age-related slowing of myosin actin cross-bridge kinetics is sex specific and predicts decrements in whole skeletal muscle performance in humans.
 Journal of Applied Physiology 115(7), 1004-1014, 2013.
 PMCID: PMC3798822